-The remainder of the District consists of approximately 135 acres of undeveloped but developable land and approximately 69 acres of undevelopable land (easements, rights-of-way, open space, utility sites and drainage detention).
+The remainder of the District consists of approximately 99 acres of undeveloped but developable land and approximately 69 acres of undevelopable land (easements, rights-of-way, open space, utility sites and drainage detention).
 See "THE DISTRICT-Land Use"

+Homebuilding...
 Homebuilders actively marketing or building homes in Westland Ranch include D.R.

-Horton, Ashton Woods and K. Hovnanian.
-According to the Developer, home sales prices in the District range from approximately \$350,000 to \$700,000.
-See "THE DISTRICT-
+Horton, Ashton Woods, Brightland Homes and K. Hovnanian.
+According to the Developer, home sales prices in the District range from approximately \$330,000 to \$680,000.
+See revenues from the collection of charges for water and sewer services are paid directly to the City.
+See "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF

-Homebuilding and Lot Sales Contracts.'
+"THE DISTRICT-Homebuilding and Lot Sales Contracts."

 Water and Wastewater...
-Water supply and wastewater treatment for the District is provided by the City and all revenues from the collection of charges for water and sewer services are paid directly to the City.
-See "UTILITY AGREEMENT BETWEEN THE DISTRICT AND THE CITY OF
+Water supply and wastewater treatment for the District is provided by the City and all revenues from the collection of charges for water and sewer services are paid directly to the